Theory-theory: Child development

 Theory-theory states that children naturally attempt to construct theories to explain their observations.
 As all humans do, children seek to find explanations that help them understand their surroundings.
 They learn through their own experiences as well as through their observations of others' actions and behaviors.

 Through their growth and development, children will continue to form intuitive theories; revising and altering them as they come across new results and observations.
-Several developmentalists have conducted research of the progression of their theories, mapping out when children start to form theories about certain subjects, such as the biological and physical world, social behaviors, and others' thoughts and minds ("theory of mind"), although there remains controversies over when these shifts in theory-formation occur.
+Several developmentalists have conducted research of the progression of their theories, mapping out when children start to form theories about certain subjects, such as the biological and physical world, social behaviors, and others' thoughts and minds ("theory of mind"), although there remain controversies over when these shifts in theory-formation occur.

 As part of their investigative process, children often ask questions, frequently posing "Why?" to adults, not seeking a technical and scientific explanation but instead seeking to investigate the relation of the concept in question to themselves, as part of their egocentric view.
 In a study where Mexican-American mothers were interviewed over a two-week period about the types of questions their preschool children ask, researchers discovered that the children asked their parents more about biology and social behaviors rather than nonliving objects and artifacts.
 In their questions, the children were mostly ambiguous, unclear if they desired an explanation of purpose or cause.
 Although parents will usually answer with a causal explanation, some children found the answers and explanations inadequate for their understanding, and as a result, they begin to create their own theories, particularly evident in children's understanding of religion.

 This theory also plays a part in Vygotsky's social learning theory, also called modeling.
 Vygotsky claims that humans, as social beings, learn and develop by observing others' behavior and imitating them.
 In this process of social learning, prior to imitation, children will first post inquiries and investigate why adults act and behave in a particular way.
 Afterwards, if the adult succeeds at the task, the child will likely copy the adult, but if the adult fails, the child will choose not to follow the example.